micahscopes/Are-We-DAW-Yet/DesignDoc.md

 While our long term goals are to grow into a fully-featured DAW with a featureset that competes with existing commercial DAWs like FL, Live, and Bitwig, we need to limit the scope to achieve minimum viable product (mvp) release.

 ### Goals
-Note these goals are for a specific software application that will be the "flagship" of the RustyDAW project.
+Note these goals are for a specific software application that will be the "flagship" of the RustyDAW project, located at the [`rusty-daw-application`] repo (name still in progress).
 However, the backend engine will be designed to allow any developer to easily use the same engine for whatever GUI interface/workflow they wish to create.

 * Cross-platform (Mac, Windows, and Linux)
 * Multi-track timeline with audio clips.
 Audio clips can added, moved, removed, sliced, and copied freely around the timeline